utahnu/obs_dev/10 Big O.md

 }
 ```

-If the probability of each is similar, bigO would take the more costly condition
+If the probability of each is similar, big $\Theta$ would take the more costly condition
-One could argue for bigO of the cheaper option if it is more likely
+One could argue for big $\Theta$ of the cheaper option if it is more likely

 ---